 What is happening?

-The employers' proposals as tabled by Universities UK, were passed by the USS Negotiating Committee, following the intervention of the independent Chair who used their casting vote to support these.
+Early in 2018, the employers' proposals as tabled by Universities UK, were passed by the USS Negotiating Committee, following the intervention of the independent Chair who used their casting vote to support these.

-At this stage it is unclear if USS will now proceed on the basis of implementing the employer's proposal, which will see the guaranteed defined benefit pension closed from 1 April 2019 (at the earliest), to be replaced by a defined contribution scheme.
+These proposals would have effectively seen the guaranteed defined benefit pension closed from 1 April 2019 (at the earliest), to be replaced by a defined contribution scheme.

 On 25 July 2018, the USS trustees announced that, in the absence of any agreement between the negotiating parties, their intention would be to consult on a series of contribution increases applying to both members and employers.